-An industry-focused education in the low-budget feature film-making for documentary or fiction.
+An industry-focused education in low budget feature filmmaking for documentary or fiction.

-A unique chance to make a feature film as part of a Master’s degree.
+Get the chance to make a feature film as part of your Master’s degree.

 Taught by active industry professionals with feature film experience.